|Interviews and user reviews|

 Read the Full Review

-The DA-3000 was published on the SOUND DESIGNER which is a famous recording magazine in Japan.
-This article was written by interview to Mr. Masato Tobisawa who is a famous recording engineer in Japan.
+The DA-3000 was published in the SOUND DESIGNER, a recording magazine in Japan.
+This article was written by interview to Mr. Masato Tobisawa, a famous Japanese recording engineer.
+This article was translated by TEAC, under license from Sound Designer, inc.

 Read a Review